 Which Is Better For You?

-When a buyer gets a preapproved mortgage from a lender, it sends a much clearer signal to the seller.
-They know now that you are a serious contender.
+When a buyer gets a preapproved mortgage from a lender, it sends a clear signal to the seller.
+They know now that you are a real contender.
 Your offers have real meat on the bone and should be considered.

-You are a qualified buyer when you have a mortgage preapproved.
-The bank has done its due diligence, and they are ready to lend you money.
+You are a qualified buyer when you have a home loan preapproval.
+The bank has done its due diligence and they are ready to lend you money.
 The buyer now understands that you do not have to make an offer contingent on financing.

 A preapproved mortgage will lock in your interest rate for a set time period while you house hunt.
-You know exactly how much you can spend, and you know what your monthly mortgage payments will be.
-You are in a much better position of knowledge and power with a preapproved mortgage in your hand.
+You know exactly how much you can spend and you know what your monthly mortgage payments will be thanks to your mortgage preapproval estimate.
+You are in a much better position to buy the home you want with a mortgage preapproval letter in your hand.